shivannis/xandr-docs-public/xandr-docs/bidders/completed-creative-audits-report.md

 ---
 title: Bidders - Completed Creative Audits Report
-description: Learn about Completed Creative Audits Report that gives you insight into how your creatives are moving through the audit process. ms.date: 11/22/2023
+description: Completed Creative Audits Report gives you insight into how your creatives are moving through the audit process.
+Learn the advantages of using this report in this page and steps to retrieve the report. ms.date: 11/22/2023
 ---